 The film, starring Kevin Hart, is a remake of the 1986 romantic comedy that starred Rob Lowe and Demi Moore.
 The new film moves to Los Angeles from Chicago and follows two couples who see their relationships tested in the real world.

 The following table has U.S. movie box-office figures provided by studios to Rentrak.
 The amounts are based on gross ticket sales for Feb.
-21 and Feb.
-22 with estimates for today.
+21 to Feb.
+23.

-To contact the reporter on this story: Rob Golum in Los Angeles at firstname.lastname@example.org; Alex Sherman in New York at email@example.com.
+To contact the reporters on this story: Rob Golum in Los Angeles at firstname.lastname@example.org; Alex Sherman in New York at email@example.com

 To contact the editor responsible for this story: Anthony Palazzo at firstname.lastname@example.org